The stereographic projection of the Stern–Brocot tree

 Assuming that the conjecture that stereographically projected Stern–Brocot sequences order circle points hierarchically like fractions on the number line is somehow true, we could say that we can now compute best approximations of circle points for turn angles.

-This means that we also can compute best approximations trigonometric functions, because the x-coordinate of the circle point is the cosine of the turn angle, the y-coordinate the sine.
+This means that we also can compute best approximations of trigonometric functions, because the x-coordinate of the circle point is the cosine of the turn angle, the y-coordinate the sine.

 Since my current implementation of Stern–Brocot arithmetic is very slow — it does not even use tail call optimization — the computations quickly exceed the stack size.